Single-agent TIBSOVO® (ivosidenib tablets) offers convenient, once-daily oral dosing and can be taken at home1

 Taken orally, once daily until disease progression or unacceptable toxicity

-Managing adverse reactions to TIBSOVO
+Managing adverse reactions to TIBSOVO1

-- Assess blood counts and blood chemistries prior to the initiation of TIBSOVO, at least once weekly for the first month, once every other week for the second month, and once monthly for the duration of therapy1
+- Assess blood counts and blood chemistries prior to the initiation of TIBSOVO, at least once weekly for the first month, once every other week for the second month, and once monthly for the duration of therapy

 - Obtain an electrocardiogram (ECG) prior to treatment initiation.
 Monitor ECGs at least once weekly for the first 3 weeks of therapy and then at least once monthly for the duration of therapy.
-Manage any abnormalities promptly1
+Manage any abnormalities promptly

 Differentiation syndrome1